orthopteroid/cdftest/README.md

 - the unbatched vector code wins on x86 but the batched scalar code wins on x64
 - the x86 vectorized code beat the x64 vectorized code

-The fastest code is batched scalar code wins on x64.
+The fastest code is batched scalar code on x64.

 I hand wrote all the vector code so probably still have lots to learn.
 Very likely.